pfischer8989/catdevnull.ca/_posts/2017-06-19-matchbox-terraform.markdown

 ```

-Of course checking a docker ps and a rkt list on the hosts will show you all the containers running kuberetes.
+Of course checking a docker ps and a rkt list on the hosts will show you all the containers running kubernetes.
 Pretty great and the terraform bit is a welcome addition because it sure beats changing or modifing all the matchbox config files by hand.